unicode-org/message-format-wg/spec/syntax.md

 A _private-use annotation_ starts with either U+0026 AMPERSAND `&` or U+005E CIRCUMFLEX ACCENT `^`.

 Characters, including whitespace, are assigned meaning by the implementation.
-The definition of escapes in the `reserved-body` production, used for the body of a _private-use annotation_ is an affordance to implementations that wish to use a syntax exactly like other functions.
+The definition of escapes in the `private-body` production, used for the body of a _private-use annotation_ is an affordance to implementations that wish to use a syntax exactly like other functions.
 Specifically: